The Project Phoebe Team

 Ian Ramshorn Haliburton

-Ian (he/they) recently graduate with an MS in Animal Behavior.
+Ian (he/they) graduated with an MS in Animal Behavior.
 As an MS student, he worked in the labs of Tom Hahn and Gail Patricelli.
 He is interested in the role of behavior in animals’ responses to anthropogenic change and hopes that any research he does may have some implications for the conservation of wild birds and the protection of sensitive habitats.
-Out of the many challenges that coexisting with humans presents, Ian is drawn towards studying chemical pollution, and he is excited to find creative ways to bridge the fields of ecotoxicology and behavioral ecology, including while working with Project Phoebe!
+Out of the many challenges that coexisting with humans presents, Ian was drawn towards studying chemical pollution, and he was excited to find creative ways to bridge the fields of ecotoxicology and behavioral ecology, including while working with Project Phoebe!

 On the personal side of things, Ian is very much a natural history nerd, and he tries to spend as much time outside as he possibly can.
 He loves birding (no surprise!), botanizing, hiking, surfing (although this hobby has been a casualty of moving from the coast to the Sacramento valley), and many other active activities.
 Ian’s other passions include illustrating (the Project Phoebe logo is an example of his work!), playing the piano and spending time with his two budgies, Bunji and Cooee.